 - Bus operations: Can the bus drivers get to the bus company?
 Do the buses start?
 Do the drivers feel comfortable driving?

 - Road conditions: Are the roads continually plowed and is traffic moving?

-If the answer is yes to these questions, most likely the decision will be to keep schools open.
+If the answer is yes to the first four questions, and if the forecast temperature/wind speed is above the threshold in the wind chill chart, most likely the decision will be to keep schools open.